-The International Maritime Organization has approved an accelerated timetable for the phase-out of single hull oil tankers.
+The International Maritime Organization has approved an accelerated timetable for the phaseout of single hull oil tankers.
 The new regulations, expected to take effect in September 2002 provided they are ratified by the IMO member states, require the phase-out of most single hull oil tankers by 2015 or earlier, depending on the age of the tanker and whether or not it has segregated ballast tanks.
 Under the new regulations the maximum permissible age for single hull tankers after 2007 will be 26 years, as opposed to 30 years under current regulations.
 The amendments to the International Convention for the Prevention of Marine Pollution from Ships 1973, as amended in 1978, accelerates the phase-out schedule previously set by the IMO in 1992.
-We expect that the European Union will incorporate the IMO regulations so that port states may enforce them.
+The European Union has already adopted a directive incorporating the IMO regulations so that port states may enforce them.